unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

    \lbrack\hat{\rho}\rbrack,
    \end{eqnarray}

-where :math:`mathcal{L}` is a super-operator acting on the Hilber space.
+where :math:`mathcal{L}` is a super-operator acting on the Hilbert space.

 The subsequent most straightforward set of sensible approximations includes assuming that at time zero the system and environment are not entangled, that